 Saute onion, celery, carrot, garlic, and ginger in oil until tender.
 Add chicken broth, can of mushrooms, soy sauce, and black pepper.
 Bring to a boil, then lower heat and simmer 10 – 15 minutes or until vegetables are tender.
 Add the Sum Gum leftovers and allow pot to return to a boil.
 Add bean sprouts and return to a boil again.
 Simmer for an additional 2 – 3 minutes.
 Ladle soup into bowls and garnish with sliced green onions before serving.

 I don’t really expect people to make this recipe, but I posted it in order to encourage you to think about what you can do to recreate those leftovers into something new.
-Please share your successes (or failures) below.
+Please share your successes (or failures) below by leaving a comment.